ramzes81/next13-test-shop/README.md

 `/endpoints` folder with BE endpoints was provided as is, checkout flow with `checkout/success` and `checkout/failure` were hard requirements.

-There is no styling in the project, just sample business logic.
+There is only super basic styling in the project.

 To run: